mmbman/Katagiri/jewel-mirror-awareness.md

 Reality is completely different.

 Many things come up and many things are moving, outwardly and inwardly.
 Especially inwardly.
-Human emotion, human intellectual sense is always moving interconnected, interpenetrated, interwoven.
+Human emotion, human intellectual sense is always moving, interconnected, interpenetrated, interwoven.
 So it is very complicated.
 And you do not exactly see it moving.

 That’s why you can understand the teaching of giving without expectation, and you can do it.
 But it is very difficult to do something silently.
 You want to beat the drum and demonstrate that you are here.